jboucher154/WebServ/project_standards/standards.md

 - Use of the `namespace` keyword is not allowed.

-- This document may be updated and a note will be made about the date of an update in the [Update Log](#update-log).
+- This document may be updated and a note will be made about content of the changes with the date in the [Update Log](#update-log).

 ## Update Log